 Pros: Domo's user-friendly design and collaborative features make it stand out in the realm of cloud-based business intelligence tools.
 It eliminates the need for additional hardware or infrastructure, offering a hassle-free and quick setup.
 Real-time data monitoring is a notable strength, providing users with up-to-the-minute insights.

--> User-friendly with a focus on collaboration.-> No need for additional hardware or infrastructure.
+-> No need for additional hardware or infrastructure.

 -> Real-time data monitoring.